 Amazon offers six free months of Prime for students.
 Amazon will verify you’re a student by sending an email to a .edu email address you control.

-After that, the Prime Student membership will renew at either $59 a year or $6.49 per month—about half the cost of a standard Prime subscription.
+After that, the Prime Student membership will renew at either $69 per year or $7.49 per month—about half the cost of a standard Prime subscription.
 You can keep it at this lower price or cancel auto-renew to prevent Amazon from billing you.

 EBT or Medicaid: Get Prime for Half Price